 Whatever you’re looking for, read on for our list of the best places to visit in September.

 Calling all film fanatics: plan your next vacation to coincide with the Bali International Film Festival (Balinale for short).
 This weeklong event held in South Kuta Beach showcases over 100 feature films, documentaries and shorts produced by Indonesian and international filmmakers.
 The schedule also includes workshops and seminars offering tips on scriptwriting, editing and acting, to learn the ins and outs of the industry from the pros.

-The Aloha Festivals celebrate Hawaiian culture with free events all month long.
+The Aloha Festivals celebrate Hawaiian culture with free events all month long, making Hawaii one of the best places to vacation in September.
 The festivals kick off in Waikiki with the induction of the Royal Court, where the chosen king, queen, prince and princess are adorned with lei head feathers, helmets and cloaks, accompanied by traditional Hawaiian chants and hula dancing.

 Nearly every resident in Venice comes out to watch the annual Regata Storica (the Historical Regatta), which takes place on the Grand Canal.
 The festivities start with a pageant by locals in 16th-century-style boats reenacting the last Queen of Cyprus’ return to the city.
 Then gondoliers donning traditional costumes race their vessels for major bragging rights.
 Watch all the action from a waterfront cafe or from a floating grandstand in the lagoon.

 The 2019 Regata Storica takes place on Sept.
 1.